RhodriJ9/DynamicForm/README.md

 - The field label is rendered as HTML.
 This should be avoided where possible, but as the labels are not user-generated XSS attack should not be possible and this will allow us to render links into the label.
 A use case for this would be linked to the T&Cs from a checkbox.

+- Responsive design that provides a good user experience on mobile

 ## Setting up the Project

 ### 1. Install the dependancies